25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Algorithms/Sorting_Algorithms.md

      = O(n log n)
 ```

-1. Best Case Scenario:
+1. Best-Case Scenario:
    - **Input**: The input array is already sorted
    - **Time Complexity**: `O(n log n)`
    - Explanation: Merge sort still divides the array into smaller sub-arrays and merges them back together, but since the sub-arrays are already sorted, the merging process is very efficient

-2. Worst Case Scenario:
+2. Worst-Case Scenario:
    - **Input**: The input array is sorted in reverse order
    - **Time Complexity**: `O(n log n)`
    - Explanation: This results in the maximum number of comparisons and merges during the algorithm.
-However, the time complexity remains `O(n log n)` because the merging process is still efficient even in the worst case.
+However, the time complexity remains `O(n log n)` because the merging process is still efficient even in the worst case

 3. Average Case Scenario:
    - **Input**: The input array is in a random order
    - **Time Complexity**: `O(n log n)`
    - Explanation: On average, Merge Sort also requires `O(n log n)` time.
 The average case behaves similarly to the best and worst cases due to the algorithm's consistent approach of dividing and merging